 Psychological self-help books versus face-to-face therapy

-Gemma Nightingale, MBACP
+- Gemma Nightingale, MBACP

-• 3 min read
+- 3 min read

 Well, this is weird.

-So firstly, I want to express my frustration at seeing some highly-trained psychotherapeutic experts recently claim that you can ‘fix yourself’ without therapy, if you just buy their book or attend their course, and follow their method at home.
+So firstly, I want to express my frustration at seeing some highly-trained psychotherapeutic experts recently claim that you can ‘heal yourself’ without therapy, if you just buy their book or attend their course, and follow their method at home.
 Frustration because:

 2. I dislike the concept of offering a low investment (of money and of time) way to tick the ‘self-care’ box.
 I think it's healthier for psychological self-care to be higher on everyone’s agenda, not to be viewed as a chore we should put minimum effort into.
 Not everyone can afford to go private, but the NHS and certain charities can offer free or low-cost options.

 3. Putting yourself out there, face-to-face with a therapist, is scary.
 Offering people a ‘within your comfort zone’ option is great – I believe in choice.
 But it’s not offering the same chance to grow within a healing relationship.
 To identify your relational patterns.
 To experience acceptance from another, thus go from insecure to secure.
-Some people simply NEED a positive relationship to heal.
+Some people simply NEED to experience a positive relationship to heal.

 5. This one irks me the most, because it affects me personally.
 We individuals who have gone through the (emotionally and financially gruelling) training to become a psychotherapist don’t appreciate the implied message that self-help books are better and cheaper than what we offer.
 They aren’t comparable propositions.

-6. Sadly – and this is controversial, but I stand by it – the experts who claim you can just ‘follow their method and heal yourself’ are unlikely to be preaching what they practised.
-If you doubt this, just consider – or better still, ask them – how many hundreds of hours of private therapy, and of psycho-education, and of clinical experience, did they have under their belt before they developed their method and healed themselves?
+6. Sadly – and this is controversial, but I stand by it – the experts who claim you can just ‘follow their method and heal yourself’ are highly unlikely to be preaching what they practised.
+If you doubt this, just consider – or better still, ask them – how many hundreds of hours of private therapy, and of psycho-education, and of clinical experience, did they have under their belt before they developed their method and then healed themselves?

 And now here’s the bit where I undermine what I’ve just said.